Thor110/AIrchive/README.md

 Unlike passive archives, AIrchive is an active environment where models can be preserved, run, studied, and re-trained within a structured world, making it both a cultural repository and a behavioural safety mechanism.

-It could also be used to recover missing data by having agents search for all content that could ever exist from the Gallery of Babel.
+It could also be used to recover missing data by having agents search for all content that could ever exist in the Gallery of Babel.

-It also aims to serve as a permanent, future-proof backup of all human knowledge that can outlast the Earth itself given the right conditions.
+It also aims to serve as a permanent, future-proof backup of all human knowledge that can outlast the Earth itself, given the right conditions.

 It is not simply a dataset or archive — it is a world designed for interaction, reinforcement, interpretation, preservation and restoration.